-Furthermore, we are pleased to be offering an extra-curricular Gymnastics Club to Junior School pupils which runs during the Autumn and Spring Terms.
+Furthermore, we are pleased to be offering an extra-curricular Gymnastics Club to Junior School pupils in Year 4.
 Members of this are required to purchase a Maynard gymnastics leotard, which can also be worn in Gymnastics and Dance PE lessons.
 Leotards are bespoke and made to order.
 Orders are placed through the PE department three times per year - towards the end of each term.